-- Pupils make the best possible outcomes and progress. - Pupils show a positive attitude to all aspects of the English curriculum and their learning in these areas. - Children are competent spellers who know, understand and can apply spelling rules and exceptions. - Children are able to read fluently and demonstrate a clear love of reading, both for pleasure and for learning, and they are able to articulate their attitudes and opinions about books.
+- Pupils make the best possible outcomes and progress. - Pupils show a positive attitude to all aspects of the English curriculum and their learning in these areas. - Children secure the foundational skills of writing confidently and are able to flourish year on year. - Children are competent spellers who know, understand and can apply spelling rules and exceptions. - Children are able to read fluently and demonstrate a clear love of reading, both for pleasure and for learning, and they are able to articulate their attitudes and opinions about books.
 They can discuss the impact a text has on the reader and can apply these strategies in their own writing.
-When reading nonfiction, they understand that different texts may present different information and they understand which texts may be more reliable. - Children are effective communicators who use grammatical features and careful vocabulary choices to communicate their ideas, emotions and opinions concisely to others; through both the written and spoken word.
+When reading non-fiction, they understand that different texts may present different information and they understand which texts may be more reliable. - Children are effective communicators who use grammatical features and careful vocabulary choices to communicate their ideas, emotions and opinions concisely to others; through both the written and spoken word.
 When communicating verbally, they are able to speak clearly, using appropriate intonation and expression including when debating or speaking persuasively. - Children are confident when proofreading and editing their writing, highlighting and correcting grammatical and spelling errors and ways to further increase the quality of their writing. - Children are inspired to write creatively and with passion and purpose, using the ideas they have acquired from their reading (both independent and as a group) and through other curriculum enhancement. - Children write in a neat and consistent handwriting style in-line with the school policy. - Children have developed the knowledge and skill-set they need to move into the next stage of their learning and then throughout their adult life.